MFW2000/MFW2000/README.md

-- 👋 Hi, I’m @MFW2000
+# MFW2000

+I'm just a random software engineer interested in making interesting applications of all kinds.

+## About Me
+- Speaks Dutch and English
-- 👀 I’m interested in programming
+- Interested in contributing towards other projects
-- 🌱 I’m currently learning to write code
-- 💞️ I’m looking to collaborate on smaller projects
-- 📫 How to reach me?
-Just send a message
+- Interested in making useful and fun applications and libraries
+- Currently working towards a bachelor's degree in software engineering